augusthottie/Ideate_For_StackUp/README.md

 - **Leaderboard**: Ranks users based on the number of correct submissions.
 - **Tipping System**: Allows users to tip StackVotes for quality bounty submissions.
 - **Discord Integration**: Enables tipping StackCoins to encourage interaction.

+## Documentation

+For more detailed information, refer to the [project documentation](docs/documentation.pdf).